quinnoshea/cert-spreader/README.md

 This tool follows the principle of **simplicity with intelligence**:

 - **Linear execution**: Easy to understand and debug
-- **Minimal dependencies**: Uses standard Unix tools and Python standard library
+- **Minimal dependencies**: Uses standard Unix tools and Python with requests library
 - **Clear logging**: Simple, readable log messages with dry-run support
 - **Fail-fast**: Stops on errors rather than continuing with undefined state
 - **Idempotent**: Safe to run multiple times, only changes what's needed